 Most Common Workers Compensation Questions

-Workers’ compensation laws are so arcane and complex that most people who claims have plenty of unanswered questions about the compensation process and especially about what to expect next.
+Workers’ compensation laws are so arcane and complex that most people whose claims have been denied have plenty of unanswered questions about the compensation process and especially about what to expect next.
 Below are the most frequently asked questions about workers’ compensation process and the benefits available in Utah.

 Do all employees in Utah have workers’ compensation coverage?